quietboil/include-sql/README.md

 As include-sql is not intended to be used directly, to illustrate the workflow we'll use [include-sqlite-sql][3].

-Include `include-sqlite-sql` as a dependency:
+Add `include-sqlite-sql` as a dependency:

 ```toml
 [dependencies]
 include-sqlite-sql = "0.1"
 ```

 Write your SQL and save it in a file.
-For example, let's say the following is the content of the `library.sql` file that is saved in the project's `src` folder:
+For example, let's say the following is saved as `library.sql` in the project's `src` folder:

 ```sql
 -- name: get_loaned_books?